One of the most potent icons in loyalist muraling is Eddie The Trooper.

 Being a zombie, Eddie is of course indestructible, and has continued to stalk the

 land walls since his initial appearance.
-Rolston (DS3 p. xi) claims that there were “at least six” Eddies in Belfast (he is perhaps including Monkstown and Cloughfern) and another in Long Kesh.
+Rolston (DS3 p. xi) claims that there were “at least six” Eddies in Belfast (east (Dee St), south (Village), west (Shankill), Tullycarnet, and then perhaps including Monkstown and Cloughfern) and another in Long Kesh.

 1998?
 East Belfast Eddie